dummifiedme/TheNotebook/NotesVault/1 Projects/UPSC/GS2/India-Vietnam.md

         - Vietnam supports India — **permanent seat at UNSC**
         - Vietnam supports India — in joining **Asia-Pacific Economic Cooperation APEC**
     - Indo-Pacific sphere
-        - Indo-Pacific key notion of India’s policy: to achieve shared Security, Prosperity and growth for all in the region.
+        - Indo-Pacific key notion of India’s policy to achieve shared Security, Prosperity and growth for all in the region.
-        - Both agreed to:
+        - Both agreed tos
 			- Support India’s [[Indo-Pacific Oceans Initiative (IPOI)]]
 				- India has called for Vietnam’s support for **one** of the **seven central pillars**.
         	- Support [[../GS2/ASEAN#Outlook on Indo-Pacific]]

 ## Evolution of India-Vietnam Relationship #spaced
 ![[../../../3 Resources/Pasted image 20201213215012.png]]

 ## Spheres of cooperation #spaced